Top reasons to go rock climbing in Clear Creek Canyon

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-Group sizes are usually between 1–4 people with one instructor.
-Also, costs per person decrease as the group grows, so it’s the perfect opportunity to climb with friends and family.
+- Costs per person decrease as the group grows for private days and Intro to Multi-Pitch Climbing, so it’s the perfect opportunity to climb with friends and family.

 Climbing days can be arranged for bigger groups.
 Contact us prior to booking.